-Although there is no indication from the SEC's website that the SEC staff currently evaluates the effectiveness of either public or private enforcement of the antifraud provision, the staff has both the tools and the competence to do so.
-The SEC already collects and reports statistics on its enforcement of Rule 10b-5.123 Private organizations such as Cornerstone collect and report data on both public and private enforcement actions.124 It is possible to analyze this data according to a variety of metrics to evaluate the criteria by which filing decisions are made such as the extent of price movement or overall market loss associated with an alleged fraudulent disclosure as well as the market reaction to those cases.
-In recent work, Stephen Choi analyzes much of this data to offer preliminary measures to assess the SEC's use of its enforcement discretion and the impact of its enforcement decisions over time.125
+Although there is no indication from the SEC's website that the SEC staff currently evaluates the effectiveness of either public or private enforcement of the antifraud provision, the agency has both the tools and the competence to do so.
+The SEC already collects and reports statistics on its enforcement of Rule 10b-5.
+Private organizations such as Cornerstone Research collect and report data on both public and private enforcement actions.
+It is possible to analyze this data according to a variety of metrics to evaluate the criteria by which filing decisions are made, such as the extent of price movement or overall market loss associated with an alleged fraudulent disclosure as well as the market reaction to those cases.
+In recent work, Stephen Choi analyzes much of this data to offer preliminary measures to assess the SEC's use of its enforcement discretion and the impact of its enforcement decisions over time.

-What the SEC can also access, and what academics and other third parties cannot, is data on cases that do not result in either public or private enforcement actions.
+In addition, the SEC has the ability to expand its research beyond publicly-accessible data by collecting and evaluating data on cases that do not result in either public or private enforcement actions.
 The SEC could collect data on corrective disclosures that do not result in litigation to evaluate the price impact associated with such disclosures and to determine whether litigation under existing empirical standards would be viable.
 The SEC could analyze non-public data from its investigations and settled cases.
-The SEC could incorporate
+The SEC could incorporate data from preliminary investigations that do not result in enforcement actions.
+Moreover, the SEC could compare the scope of its own enforcement activity with private litigation to determine the extent to which public and private enforcement actions are complementary or duplicative in addressing fraudulent behavior.